ampproject/amphtml/extensions/amp-lightbox-gallery/1.0/README.md

 #### **onBeforeOpen**

-An attribute which takes a function which is executed before the lightbox is opened.
+A prop which takes a function which is executed before the lightbox is opened.

 #### **onAfterOpen**

-An attribute which takes a function which is executed after the lightbox is opened.
+A prop which takes a function which is executed after the lightbox is opened.

 #### **onAfterClose**

-An attribute which takes a function which is executed after the lightbox is closed.
+A prop which takes a function which is executed after the lightbox is closed.

 ##### **onViewGrid**

-An attribute which takes a function which is executed when the user enters the grid view.
+A prop which takes a function which is executed when the user enters the grid view.

 #### **onToggleCaption**

-An attribute which takes a function which is executed when the captions are toggled.
+A prop which takes a function which is executed when the captions are toggled.

 ### Props for WithBentoLightboxGallery

 #### **enableActivation**

-A boolean attribute which defaults to true which lets the child image activate the lightbox experience.
+A boolean prop which defaults to true which lets the child image activate the lightbox experience.

 #### **onClick**

-An attribute which takes a functhion which is executed when the image is clicked.
+A prop which takes a functhion which is executed when the image is clicked.